riatelab/cartography/README.md

 [![Cartographic Mix](https://raw.githubusercontent.com/riatelab/cartography/master/img/map8.png "click on the map to see the code")](https://gist.github.com/rCarto/ef52aa4e96a7b628956fbf531143ae68)

-This package allows various **cartographic representations** such as proportional symbols, chroropleth, typology, flows or discontinuities maps.
+This package allows various **cartographic representations** such as proportional symbols, choropleth, typology, flows or discontinuities maps.
 It also offers several features enhancing the graphic presentation of maps: cartographic palettes, layout elements (scale, north arrow, title...), labels, legends or access to some cartographic APIs.